ForwardStory/forwardstory.github.io/_pages/home.md

     Communications Strategist and Content Creator
   </p>
   <p><em>I help you clarify your goals, create content, and achieve results.
 As your human in the loop, I adapt & evolve with the latest technology to optimize content quality and achieve measurable success.
-  Let’s work together to move from your backstory to your "Forwardstory!"</em></p>
+  Let’s work together to move from your "BackStory" to your "Forwardstory!"</em></p>
 <p>📬 <a href="mailto:forwardstory@gmail.com">forwardstory@gmail.com</a></p>
 </header>